lando/lando/blog/posts/2020-02-08-why-your-agency-should-sponsor-lando.md

       link: https://twitter.com/pirogcommamike
 ---

 Sponsoring Lando is more than just supporting a free and open source local development tool.
-It's about giving a shit about your developers and giving them the tools they want and need to do their best work.
+It's about truly caring about your developers and giving them the tools they want and need to do their best work.
 Happy developers are productive and focused developers.
 And get it for way less than it would cost to build similar tools in-house.
 Trust us, [we know](/2017/10/24/journey-lando/) :)

 However, if that is not reason enough... here are five more ;)